 - Melanoma can develop on normal skin or in an existing mole that becomes cancerous.

-- Melanoma can develop in sun exposed or sun protected skin.
+- Melanoma can develop from sun exposure or unprotected skin.

-- The exact cause of melanoma is not known, however multiple risk factors play a role.
+- The exact cause of melanoma is not known, but multiple risk factors play a role.

 - Change in the surface of a mole—scaling, oozing, bleeding, or the appearance of a bump or nodule.